-Among the several interesting matters touched on in the King's speech, there is one which is likely to have a far reaching effect on the industrial community of Great Britain.
-This is the projected legislation dealing with the alien problems For a long time Great Britain has been the dumping ground of all sorts and conditions of aliens, who neither add to the commercial prosperity of the country nor to its peace and order.
-The time has long since come when some effort should be made to prevent the rag-tag and bobtail, the scum of other nations settling amongst us, degrading, robbing, and industries, and throws British workmen out employment, it would be hard to beat the foll jug circular letter just received by a leading of for London dry goods merchants.
-It is defrom a well-known German hotel in Finsl Square;-

-Comment on the above is needless, but cannot refrain from asking what effect this of thing is likely to have upon the employ and wages of the operatives in similar incluin Great Britain.

-THOUGHTS FOR TO-NIGHT AND
+Among the several interesting matters touched on in the King's speech, there is one which is likely to have a far reaching effect on the industrial community of Great Britain, the projected legislation dealing with the alien problems For a long time Great Britain has been the dumping ground of all sorts and conditions of aliens, who neither add to the commercial prosperity of the country nor to its peace and order.
+The time has long since come when some effort should be made to prevent the rag-tag and bobtail, the scum of other nations industries, and throws British workmen out employment, it would be hard to beat the foll jug circular letter just received by a leading ! of London dry goods merchants.
+It is d: from a well-known German hotel in Finsl Square :- Dear Sir, -I beg to inform you herew, that I have come over to this country with aplendid collection of COTTON BLOUSE MATERI our profit litables ours].
+Our two large we at and in Austria enable us to get even the largest orders ecuted within the very shortest time, in dition to this, we always have a large stem of the should you feel inclined to profit by opportunity, kindly advise when it is venient for me to call upon you, and oblige Very respectfully yours, Comment on the above is needless, but cannot refrain from asking what effect this of thing is likely to have upon the employ and wages of the operatives in similar indu in Great Britain.
+THOUGHTS FOR TO-NIGHT AND TO-MORROW.